 It is unethical to accept (verbally or in writing) an employment offer and then renege (decline the offer), and/or accept multiple employment offers at the same time.
-Failure to comply with this policy may result in an Honor Code violation and may result in denied matriculation or expulsion from the Master of Accounting Program, suspension of recruiting activities, or other penalties.
+Failure to comply with this policy may result in a Student Code of Conduct violation and may result in denied matriculation or expulsion from the Master of Science in Management Program, suspension of recruiting activities, or other penalties.
 Should you renege on an offer, reinstatement of your participation in Career Services activities will be at the sole discretion of the Career Services team.